 \subsubsection{TLS Benchmarks}

 There is a branch of the OpenSSL project into which {\em liboqs} has been integrated.
 This allows us to measure the time for a TLS handshake, as follows.
 Two constrained devices are linked on a simple network.
-One acts as a server ({\em openssl s\_server}), the other as the client ({\em openssl s\_client}).
+One acts as a server ({\em OpenSSL s\_server}), the other as the client ({\em OpenSSL s\_client}).
 For a given set of parameters, the client establishes a connection to the server, and then terminates.
 This is performed 50 times in a row, and measured with the `{\em perf}' command, yielding a good approximation of the mean time to perform the TLS handshake.

 There are two dimensions under investigation.
 One is the impact of using different cipher suites to sign and verify the certificates.
 For this, the key exchange mechanism is held constant.
-The other is the impact of varying the ciphersuite used to perform the key exchange.
+The other is the impact of varying the cipher suite used to perform the key exchange.
 For this, the signing cipher is held constant.
-Each key exchange mechanism from {\em liboqs} examined above is represented.
-However, at the time of writing, only Dilithium and qTESLA are available for use as signature schemes.

 The relevant data from the output of {\em perf} are stripped out and normalised using simple bespoke scripts before being presented.